 Critical Facilities are defined as major roads and bridges, airports, water and wastewater treatment plants and pipelines, water storage tanks, pump stations, communication towers, oil and natural gas facilities, dams and levees and health care facilities.
 Natural hazards can be defined as floods, ice storms, tornadoes, earthquakes, wildfires, landslides, severe winter storms, etc.

-The Cumberland Valley ADD Regional Hazard Mitigation Plan was completed and approved by FEMA for a 5 year period until October 2017.
-The full plan can be downloaded by clicking here.
+The Cumberland Valley ADD Regional Hazard Mitigation Plan was completed and approved by FEMA in 2022.
+The full plan can be downloaded by External link opens in new tab or windowclicking here.

 If you have any questions concerning the Cumberland Valley Regional Hazard Mitigation Plan, please contact Susanna Cornett at 606-864-7391.